Dan Gelber: 2010 Attorney General campaign

 On June 8, 2009, Gelber announced his candidacy for Florida Attorney General.
 Reminiscent of Senator Bob Graham's Workdays, Gelber performed community service across Florida, which included serving meals to the homeless, cleaning up the Wekiva River, and joining elementary school students in writing letters to veterans.

-Gelber soundly won the August 24, 2010 primary election, defeating his Democratic opponent fellow state senator Dave Aronberg by 18 points.
+Gelber soundly won the August 24, 2010, primary election, defeating his Democratic opponent fellow state senator Dave Aronberg by 18 points.
 His campaign has been endorsed by many top public servants, including Republican state senator J. Alex Villalobos, former United States Attorney General Janet Reno, former Florida Education Secretary Betty Castor, former Congressman Jim Davis, Congresswoman and DNC Vice Chair Debbie Wasserman Schultz and Tampa Mayor Pam Iorio, as well as the Florida Police Benevolent Association, the state's largest law enforcement union.

 Ultimately, Gelber lost the election to the Republican candidate, Pam Bondi.

 Mayor of Miami Beach

 On November 7, 2017, Gelber was elected mayor of Miami Beach with 82 percent of the vote over three other candidates.
 His main competitor, former commissioner Michael Grieco, withdrew from the election and eventually resigned from office amid a campaign finance scandal that led to criminal charges.

+Gelber has also advocated for Florida Democrats to move to open primaries as a strategy for improving their electoral prospects in the state.